LeonLeaks/2.0/README.md

 ## Fake Giveaways

 Note: He has done fake giveaways for iPhone 7's in the past where he made users click ads on his site as many times as he could.

 This is against the advertiser's ToC and is considered fraud.

+## Contribution

+LeonLeaks 2.0 is a collaborative project.
+If you have any information regarding the leak:

+- Please contact someone involved in the leak (see below), Not everyone in DevSquad is involved!

+- Please fork this repo and file for a pull request.
+We will review the legitimacy of the leak and possibly add it.

+- Do not gain access to any information illegally.
+So don't doxx/hack Leon or any other Zestia staff member

+- If you wish to be anonomous, please remove any information tracing back to you and directly send the new info to a leak member.
+We will have one of the leak maintainers upload it for you.

 ## Credits
 **@DevSquad_**: Organizer_